hasauino/mrYellow/README.md

 The "main.py" script, receives bluetooth commands and passes them to the arduino as a serial message.
 The arduino, recieves this message, and controlles the hardware accordingly.

+On Arduino, the "mrYellow.h" header file contains constants defentions and functions that control everything in the robot.